TarzanInAJar/ac-nh-turnip-prices-with-friends/README.md

 ### Running for the first time

-At this, a working version of turnipprophet.io should be served on http://localhost:8080.
+At this point, a working version of [ac-nh-turnip-prices-with-friends-ui](https://github.com/TarzanInAJar/ac-nh-turnip-prices-with-friends-ui) should be served on http://localhost:8080.
 Everything should be fine, but you'll notice when attempting to login with Google that you receive the following error:

 ![Error 401: invalid_client](docs/google_401.png)